Extreme Values of Permutation Statistics: Abstract

 \section{Abstract}

-We investigate extreme values of Mahonian and Eulerian distributions arising from counting inversions and descents of random elements in finite Coxeter groups.
-A~triangular array of either of these distributions is constructed from a sequence of Coxeter groups with increasing ranks.
-We describe an appropriate scaling and variance constraints so that the row-wise maximum of this triangular array is attracted towards the Gumbel extreme value distribution.
+We investigate extreme values of Mahonian and Eulerian distributions arising from counting inversions and descents of random elements of finite Coxeter groups.
+To this end, we construct a triangular array of either distribution from a sequence of Coxeter groups with increasing ranks.
+To avoid degeneracy of extreme values, the number of i.i.d.\ samples $k_n$ in each row must be asymptotically bounded.
+We employ large deviations theory to prove the Gumbel attraction of Mahonian and Eulerian distributions.
+It is shown that for the two classes, different bounds on $k_n$ ensure this.